iMithrellas/tarragon/README.md

 # TarraGon

-A Wayland-friendly, highly extensible application launcher designed for speed and responsiveness, featuring a powerful plugin architecture.
+A highly extensible application launcher designed for speed and responsiveness, featuring a powerful plugin architecture agnostic to the language the plugin was built in with the potential to support custom UIs also.

 ---